Muhammetacin/verou-3-dom-exploration-Muhammetacin/3_Collection-project/README.md

   // ...
 ]
 ```
+## 🌱 Must haves
 ### Translate this into HTML

-Once this is done, you'll have to display your collection in a nice, **responsive** way.
+You'll have to create a card for each object with javascript and populate it with the properties from that same object.

-Make your own design, using grid and/or flex techniques, and create the corresponding HTML skeleton and css file.
+Make your own design, using grid and/or flex techniques, and create the corresponding HTML skeleton and css file (no frameworks).

-For each of your items you'll have to create a card element using the appropriate semantic tags. **The cards must be generated using Javascript** (the rest of the layout can be plain HTML).
+Once this is done, you'll have to display your collection in a nice, **responsive** way into your html body.

 The layout should somewhat look like this